In a Volatile Economy, Purchasing Practices Need to Change

 The bottom line: Productivity gains made by manufacturers over the past 15 years have been offset by higher raw material and energy costs, while profits are much more volatile due to swings in input costs.

-In today’s world of more expensive and more volatile raw material and energy prices, businesses with exposure to commodity inputs must radically change their procurement model to merge buying and selling systems, develop the best hedging options and manage the gross margin in addition to costs.
+In today’s world of more volatile raw material and energy prices, trade wars and global calamities that disrupt supply chains, businesses with exposure to commodity inputs must radically change their procurement model to merge buying and selling systems, develop the best hedging options and manage the gross margin in addition to costs.

-Three areas must be developed for manufacturers to thrive in today’s environment:
+Three areas must be developed for businesses to thrive in today’s environment:

-1. Implement Risk Management systems that address how to manage price volatile raw material and energy inputs with sales prices that are difficult to increase.
-Analyzing price risk, defining price risk tolerance and developing a system to manage the risk within the established tolerance are essential to prudent operations at manufacturing and distribution companies.
+1. Implement a Risk Management system that address how to manage price volatile raw material and energy inputs with sales prices that may be difficult to increase.
+Here are three steps you should have in place:

 Exposure or position reporting is also an essential building block to a risk system.
 Position reports link the units of input bought with the units of output sold.
 Net exposure, your “long or short” position, is where your price risk lies.
 Understanding the cost drivers of your inputs and their price volatility will help you establish “position limits” that adhere to your company’s risk tolerance.